Note 1 : General Information

 that the estimates used in the preparation of financial statements are

 prudent and reasonable.
 Actual results could differ from the estimates.

-Fixed Assets are stated at cost or as revalued as the case may be, less
+Fixed Assets are stated at cost of acquisition or construction, less

-Fixed Assets acquired under fnance lease are capitalised at the lower
+Fixed assets acquired under finance lease are capitalised at lower of

-of their face value and present value of the minimum lease payments.
+their fair value and the present value of the minimum lease payments.

 The Company reviews the carrying amounts of tangible and intangible

 assets for any possible impairment at each balance sheet date.
 An